 Accountants and Financial Advisors

-If you need to resolve the financial issues arising from your separation, in addition to emotional and practice support, you may also find it helpful to seek advice from an accountant or financial advisor.
+If you need to resolve the financial issues arising from your separation, in addition to emotional and practical support, you may also find it helpful to seek advice from an accountant or financial advisor.
 There will be some big decisions ahead about how you may be able to move forward financially and you will need to consider all of your options in relation to your income, your home, your other assets, your pensions, life policies and your business.
 Where there are financial matters to be considered, you will be asked to collate financial information and complete a financial form known as a Form E. This can be daunting.
-I will help you during your mediation sessions with this but you may also want some help with things like budget planning, valuations, pensions and any company issues which an accountant or independent financial advisor can provide.
+I will help you during your mediation sessions with this but you may also want some assistance with things like budget planning, valuations, pensions and any company issues which an accountant or independent financial advisor can provide.

 If your financial matters are particularly complex, I may recommend that an accountant, pension advisor or independent financial advisor be invited into the mediation process.
 I find that this can work well especially where there are pensions to be considered.
 I have a number of professionals who have worked with me in the mediation process and understand the particular issues you face on separation.